KKBellew/Employee-know-it-all/README.md

 # Employee-know-it-all
-You will be able to view and manage the departments, roles, and employees the company so that you can organize and plan the business!
+You will be able to view and manage the departments, roles, and employees for the company so that you can organize the employees status!